nickpoison/nickpoison.github.io/rissues.md

 For f*ck sake, after reading Norm's essay, it seems clear that `dplyr` is a MUCH slower and weaker version of `data.table`.
 So don't be a ᑎᑌᗰᗷ ᑎᑌT and stop subscribing to posit's enshitification of R, and try [data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) if you have to do data science.

-Then, you don't have to worry about this kind of crap anymore... 𝐑𝐄𝐒𝚰𝐒𝐓 𝐓𝐇𝐄 𝐓𝚰𝐃𝐄.
+AND, when you load `data.table`, there are ZERO masked warnings!!!
+And maybe we can stop having to put warnings about `dplyr` everywhere for time series analysts and other awesome people. &#128526; &#129299; &#128519; &#128518;

-If you are taking a course, ask the instructor nicely if they will include instruction of  [data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) along with the much slower `dpliiiieeeeerrrr`.
+If you are taking a course that concentrates on data manipulation, ask the instructor nicely if they will include instruction of  [data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) along with the much slower `dpliiiieeeeerrrr`.
 You and your instructor will be amazed.

-Who first said: _Give me 100 random numbers and I'll tell you 100 interesting things about them._ ???
+- Who first said: _Give me 100 random numbers and I'll tell you 100 interesting things about them._ ???

-Answer: Hungarian mathematician George Pólya.
+- Answer:  George Pólya.

 ⭐⭐⭐⭐⭐

-An easy fix if you're analyzing time series (or teaching a class) is to (tell students to) do the following if they brainwashed into using `dplyr`.
+An easy fix if you're analyzing time series (or teaching a class) is to (tell students to) do the following if they have been brainwashed into using `dplyr`.
+(You can also mention the benefits of learning `data.table`.)

 ```r
 # (1) either detach it